ultush/brown-nature-network/immigrant-charities-canada.md

 The purposes of these taxonomies include referrals from one organization to another, and funding for organizations form non government foundations.

 Notably, Newcomers is a top level category on the 211 Ontario homepage connecting to organizations serving immigrants, and this is a significant difference form the CRA taxonomy which classifies immigrant serving organizations at a secondary level.

+Another social economy taxonomy [The Open Eligibility Project](https://company.auntbertha.com/the-open-eligibility-project/) uses Human Situations to describe individual characteristics that can be matched orgnizational Human Services.
+Of note, immigrant related classifications are a top level category under "Citizenship".

+>Citizenship
+* Immigrants
+* Refugees
+* Undocumented

-The key point here being it matters who decides how to classify organizations, having implications on the types of organizations and the ability identify them and access their services.
+The essential point being made here is that it matters who decides how to classify organizations, having implications on the types of organizations and the ability identify them and access their services.

 ### Academic research driven organizational taxonomies
+The most well know article on organization types was written by [@dimaggioIronCageRevisited1983], who determined that within a sector, organizations tend to become similar over time.

 # Charities in Canada
 Charities in Canada are incorporated org.
 Examples of government driven organizaitonal taxonomies include anizations and are approved by Canada Revenue Agency (CRA) based on a set of criteria.